Dental implants in Miami Beach and Aventura, FL.

 Usually, when you lose a tooth, it is best for your oral health to have it replaced.
-Missing teeth can affect your “bite” as well as your ability to speak and chew.
-Their loss can increase the burden on your remaining teeth and can cause muscle pain in your jaws and headaches.
-And of course, losing a tooth can affect your appearance.
+Missing teeth can affect your “bite” as well as your ability to speak and chew, and your appearance.
+But did you know that tooth loss can increase the burden on your remaining teeth?
+This can cause muscle pain in your jaws, which can lead to headaches.

 The good news is that, most of the time, replacing a missing tooth is not an emergency.
-You have time to consider what replacement option is best for you and to make an informed decision.
+You have time to consider the best replacement option for you.
 Below we will discuss all the different options available including: dental implants, dental bridge, and removable dental appliances.

 What are My Tooth Replacement Options?

-If you are missing one or more teeth and choose to have it or them replaced, several treatment options are available.
+If you are missing one or more teeth and choose to have them replaced, there are several treatment options available.

-- A cast partial denture also is removable but is precision cast in metal for longer service life.
+- A cast partial denture is another removable restoration.
+The difference is that it is precision cast in metal for longer a longer life.
 Wire clips help hold it in place.
+The downside of a cast partial denture is that prolonged use of a partial denture can actually loosen the teeth that are used as anchorage.

 - Full dentures or “plates” are the traditional solution for people who have lost all their teeth in one or both jaws.
 The success of a full denture depends upon the individual’s jaw size and shape, his or her oral habits, and his or her adaptability.
 Some people adapt well to full dentures, while others are not able to adapt.
 Dental implants can be used to provide support for the replacement of one tooth or all of an individual’s teeth.
 After years of research and clinical trials, we can now provide this option in addition to the traditional treatments just described.
 Implant-supported teeth can be cemented, screw-retained, or removable and can be made attractive, stable, and comfortable for almost any patient.